Free Shipping over £50 & Easy Returns | Over 45,000 5-Star Reviews

 Even though it has been available for centuries, silk remains one of the most coveted textiles for bedding due to its supremely soft feeling and high price tag.

-Other notable cons of silk come down to cost and care.
+Some notable cons of silk come down to cost and care.
 Silk bedding demands handwashing – at least for the first few times of use – and must then be washed on cool, delicate cycles and only with gentle detergent.
 If you're one to throw your sheets into the washing machine or dryer, you'll probably find your expensive silk purchases discolour, develop holes, and wear poorly over time.

 Percale

-Percale is however smooth, breathable, and stays cool to the touch.
-Because bedding labelled 'percale' tells you more about the type of weave rather than the raw material used, it's important to do further digging into what you're buying.
+However, because 'percale' refers to the type of weave rather than the raw material used, it's important to do further digging into what you're buying.
+Avoid polyester and synthetic materials, and instead opt for GOTS-approved organic cotton when purchasing this type of weave.

 Is cotton, linen, silk, or percale better for sleeping in summer?